5 Tips for Photographers for Bridal Show Success

 You’ll get a lead list from the bridal show organizers eventually, but you’re going to want to contact the people who stopped by your booth right away because they’ll be the most interested in hiring you.
 Email them when you get home or, at the latest, the next day.

-We use note pads from UPrinting to collect names, email addresses, the potential wedding date, potential venue location, and a “fun fact” (“What’s rad about you?”).
+We use note pads to collect names, email addresses, the potential wedding date, potential venue location, and a “fun fact” (“What’s rad about you?”).
 There are a couple key things to keep in mind when collecting people’s information: make sure what they write is legible, and write a few notes on the back of their sheet if you have the time so you can personalize the email you send them later.
 And bring plenty of pens because people will accidentally walk off with them.

 4. Be the First Vendor There and the Last Vendor to Leave